jweygandt/ofd-wearos-digital-watchface/README.md

 # Recent Changes

-1/15/22 Did a big cleanup and refactor, even changed the application id.
-It looks better than the 1/14 code, IT COMPILES, BUT HAS NOT BEEN TESTED, so likely will have some bugs.

-1/14/22 At the moment the code is really hacked - very much so!, and will be cleaned up considerably later, but I'm feeling a need to push the changes to the cloud.
+1/30/23 Cleaned up refactoring (Note: the package name changed), tested the code and am using this version today.
+For the play/pause complication, got rid of the taponly mode as that was not really useful.
+Updated some icons.
+Added an activity of Open Weather (first cut).
+Fixed OpenWeatherAQI due to misunderstanding the API.
+Moving to Open Weather to the One Call API 3.0 (you will need to update api keys for that, still free for limited use)

 # Play/Pause

 A really big feature being added is the ability to pause/resume music with different methods.
 Imagine listening to Spotify, on a ski slope, mittens on.
 You really cannot navigate to Spotify, if needed, and then have the precision to tap the pause button.
-Right now by placing Virutal Play/Pause Complication in position 7 you can toggle it to 3 modes: 1)stop-disabled, 2)play-tapenabled, 3) pause-tap and visibility enabled.
+Right now by placing Virutal Play/Pause Complication in position 7 you can toggle it to 2 modes: 1)stop-disabled, 2)pause-tap and visibility enabled.
 So with tapenabled you simply tap the screen anywhere other than complicaiton 7 or the music playing icon and it will toggle play/pause.
 With visibility enabled, when the watch face becomes visible play pauses, and when not visible play resumes.
 Allowing you to run spotify the app, and use buttons to bring up watch face, and (customised) double press to go to last app.
 Pause/resume by the button push.
-I should note it needs the phone app installed on the phone, and it need to be started, but not necessarlly visible (actually that is a big hack right now as well)
+I should note it needs the phone app installed on the phone, and it need to be started, but not necessarlly visible.
+BE SURE TO DISABLE THE SOS MODE on the triple button press.
+Likely the effort to get to the button with ski clothes on will not bring the watch out of ambient, so you must do a button press to achieve that.
+This means the resume music will be " press-pause-double-press", which sometimes is a triple press.
+(actually that is a big hack right now as well)

 # Virtual Complications